The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties: Conclusion

 An additional conclusion of this work is that the role of the data processing choices in retrievals is comparable to that of the assumptions and decisions made during the modelling stage.
 The differences in the retrieved results introduced by choosing different input data is of the same order, if not bigger, than employing different cloud parametrisations when modelling the atmosphere.
 In fact, both issues are correlated.
 Including more complex cloud parametrisation is always statistically supported for all the spectral data analysed here, which is a relevant result by itself.
 However, we show in this work that the FIREFLy and Tshirt spectra, retrievals favour a reduced cloud opacity at some regions of the spectrum together with a compact atmosphere.
 On the other hand, retrievals with Eureka or Tiberius spectra favour a relevant cloud optical depth along the whole spectral range, which result in atmospheres with higher vertical extensions.

 When analysing the retrieved results from each calibration and modelling effort, we find that there are a few possible atmospheres that reproduce the data similarly, but based on quite different versions of the planet.
-These families or solutions may point to hotter or colder atmospheres, extended or concentrated, even clear or cloudy at most wavelengths.
+These families or solutions may point to hotter or colder atmospheres, extended or concentrated, and even clear or cloudy at most wavelengths.
 Leaving aside that some of these combinations may be discarded taking into account further information, present or future, we are faced again with the uncertainty of having to interpret all the data within the context of the reduction process and not just that of the observations.

 All in all, a sustained effort to produce reliable calibrations is required.
-Such ideal calibration should be in agreement with those provided by other JWST instruments and configurations, as well as with other sources of data, particularly if they complement the spectral range or resolution.
-While JWST data clearly have the capability to provide information on aspects of the atmosphere that have not been studied in much detail so far (such as aerosol properties), this still requires an extra effort to agree in a general calibration of the data.
+Such an ideal calibration should be in agreement with those provided by other JWST instruments and configurations, as well as with other sources of data, particularly if they complement the spectral range or resolution.
+While JWST data clearly have the capability to provide information on aspects of the atmosphere, that have not been studied in much detail so far (such as aerosol properties), this still requires an additional effort to achieve an agreement in terms of a general calibration of the data.

 \begin{appendix}